 For some reason, looking at this wheel always reminded us of the U.S. Navy's Grumman F-14 Tomcat fighter.
 Somebody cue up Kenny Loggins's "Danger Zone" ...

 Techno Racing Phantom

-The only reason these are cooler than the Star Sharks is because of rarity.
-It is an extremely hard wheel to find in the three-piece version.
+The only reason these are cooler than the Star Sharks is because of how rare they are.
+They are especially hard to find in the three-piece version.

 RS Watanabe 8-Spoke

 Racing Service Watanabe has been around since 1966, and this is one of only a few wheels on this list that is still being produced.
 And why should they stop?
 It's got a classic look that never goes out of style.

 These dartboard-looking wheels were so popular you'll see them on not only Toyotas but Datsuns as well.